Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the main benefit of following the guiding principle of progress iteratively with feedback?
+### What is the main benefit of following the guiding principle of Progress Iteratively with Feedback?

 - [x] Faster responses to customers and business needs.
 - [ ] Overall lower quality in the project.